by Gabe Beita Kiser

-The NHTSA has given the two-door 2020 Mustang a full five-star overall safety rating.
-The IIHS has not yet rated the latest model year, but with predominantly Good scores from the 2019 model, it can be assumed that safety scores will remain high, with only the small front overlap test yielding less than perfect scores.
+The NHTSA has conducted a review of the Ford Mustang and awarded it a full five-star overall safety rating.
+The IIHS has not yet rated the latest model year, but its review of Mustang cars for 2019 resulted in predominantly Good scores.
+It can be assumed that safety scores will remain high, with only the small front overlap test yielding less than perfect scores.

 A full complement of eight airbags is equipped across the 2020 range, including a glove-box-door-integrated knee airbag, driver's knee airbag, dual front airbags, side-impact bags, and side-curtain airbags.
 Additionally, electronic stability control is included from the base model, and all the bits and bobs from the Personal Safety System, such as seat belt usage sensors and front crash severity sensors, are included.
 Not much gets added on by default in going one-up to the next trim level, and driver aids like adaptive cruise control, pre-collision warning, lane-keep assist, and automatic emergency braking need to be optioned on by means of the Ford Safe and Smart package ($1,000).

 We're willing to bet that just by reading this review, you're probably halfway to buying a Mustang anyway - and if you're looking for confirmation, then this is it.
 The 2020 version of the old standard is even better and more fun to drive than before.
-The upgrades to the engine and handling system are worth every penny, making this already attractive package even more appealing.
+At its price, a car like the Ford Mustang should thrill and excite.
+And in this regard, the upgrades to the engine and handling system are worth every penny, making this already attractive package even more appealing.
 If you're looking for a daily driver or something with packing space and a back seat for the kids, this may not be the right choice.
-But with high safety ratings, improved performance, and powerful styling, the 2020 Mustang is just right for the enthusiast, the hardcore supporter, and the track-fan who sees themself as a wannabe-Ken Block.
+But with high safety ratings, improved performance, and powerful styling, the 2020 Mustang is just right for the enthusiast, the hardcore supporter, and the track-fan who sees themself as a wannabe Ken Block.
 The lack of V8 noise aside, the EcoBoost 'Stang delivers a sharp driving experience that doesn't do the badge any disservice.

 The 2020 EcoBoost coupe is available in either the Fastback or Premium Fastback derivatives, with the entry-spec model having a base MSRP of $26,670 in manual guise with the stock 2.3-liter engine equipped.
 If you want the automatic gearbox, you will need to shell out $1,595 more.
 For the Premium, $31,685 is the base MSRP with the same add-on prices applicable.
 This excludes licensing, registration, taxes, and Ford's $1,095 destination charge.